 But don’t just create a strong password with the like, the issue is, can you remember that long-form password — I bet you can’t.
 And even if you can; how can you remember them all.

-Reusing the same password for all your account is cool until your account get hacked then you know it not cool.
-The page we’re trying to creating here is for you to build up a strong password that isn’t associated with your life.
+Reusing the same password for all your account is cool until your account gets hacked, then you know it’s not cool.
+The page we’re trying to create here is for you to build up a stronger password that isn’t associated with your life.

 8 character is King

 Setting up an 8 character password is a great way to start protecting your account, and using a longer password is better and very difficult to crack.

-Stop old passwords
+Stop using old passwords

 Don’t use exposed passwords

-Stop common words
+Stop using common words

-Avoid using your names, birthdays, pet name, nickname or anything related to your live.
-It just something you shouldn’t be doing
+Avoid using your names, birthdays, pet name, nickname, or anything related to your life.
+It’s just something you shouldn’t be doing

-Resetting your password every 90 days, stop it
+Resetting your password

-You can do so if you find or suspect someone trying to sneak in your account.
-But if you have a good password it will be very impossible to crack the password.
+You can do so if you find or suspect someone trying to sneak into your account.
+But if you have a good password it will be very impossible to crack.

 So, setting up a 2FA for your account; can prevent lots of unauthorized users to gain access to your account.

-Use password manager
+Using a password manager